microsoft/vso-extension-tools/README.md

 #### Examples

-`vset publish --root . --output-path C:\\temp\\myextension.vsix --manifest-glob **/*.json --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`vset publish --root . --output-path C:/temp/myextension.vsix --manifest-glob **/*.json --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

-`vset publish --vsix C:\\temp\\existingextension.vsix --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`vset publish --vsix C:/temp/existingextension.vsix --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 `vset publish` - use ./settings.vset.json (see below) to publish a VSIX (which may be packaged also, depending on the presence of the publish.vsixPath property